sunyshore/wordsmith/README.md

 Highlight a word and click the extension.

 ## Inspiration
-All the members of our team come from many cultural backgrounds.
-Due to this, we have seen many people we know struggle to understand the text as they read, especially if English is not their primary language.
-We were inspired to create Wordsmith to aid those with difficulties reading English such as new English learners and those with disabilities.
+All the members of our team come from many different cultural backgrounds.
+Thus, we have seen many people we know struggle to understand the text as they read, especially if English is not their primary language.
+Therefore, we were inspired to create Wordsmith to aid those with difficulties reading English, such as new English learners and those with disabilities.

+## How we built it
+- The scraping was done using beautiful soup and requests to scrape semantic data off dictionary.com
+- FastAPI and google cloud platforms were used to create a python server to host the main web scraper.
+The web scraper was also modified to provide better server functionality.
+- The front-end user interface was created using HTML, CSS and javascript to create a chrome extension.

 ## About
 Made for Hack the 6ix 2021 with Amy C., David C., and Jagrit R.<br>